mgreiler/se-unlocked/Transcripts/EP_30_Ben_Lesh.md

 was such a demand at the time.
 But having some experience under your belt really helps you find another job.
 So that's kind of how I got my first, job in tech.
-And from there I worked through like a lot of consulting jobs and doing different types of, mostly front end back end sort of web development.
+And from there I worked through like a lot of consulting jobs and doing different types of, mostly frontend backend sort of web development.
 And at some point years into I was a dotnet developer.
-I did some, angular development and in order to learn angular because the documents weren't documentation, wasn't very good.
-At the time, I answered a lot of questions on stack overflow, because I felt like I was helping other people.
+I did some, Angular development and in order to learn Angular because the documents weren't documentation, wasn't very good.
+At the time, I answered a lot of questions on stackoverflow, because I felt like I was helping other people.
 And I also felt like I was learning.
 I'd find questions.
 I didn't know the answer to, and I'd try to figure out the answer.
 So that way I learned things.
 And I got into just the right time.
 And like a lot of my answers tended to be more popular answers in stack overflow on that subject.
-And some folks that were working at Netflix, started building an angular app, which they ended up not making an angular app at all, but, they saw my name repeatedly and they thought, well, maybe we should, we should, try to get this guy to come in and.
+And some folks that were working at Netflix, started building an Angular app, which they ended up not making an Angular app at all, but, they saw my name repeatedly and they thought, well, maybe we should, we should, try to get this guy to come in and.
 I got an email and I thought it was one of my friends spoofing an email, right.